 (Prof. Jo Handelsman, Bacteriology): Functional metagenomics to discover antibiotic resistance genes in natural environments.
 Heather is a microbiologist at the National Animal Disease Center (USDA) in Ames, Iowa.

 - Sharon Altmann

 (Prof. Curtis Brandt, Ophthalmology): Therapeutic Intervention for Pox viruses.
-Sharon is a staff Scientist at MRGIGlobal.
+Sharon is a Senior Scientist at MRGIGlobal.

 - Andrew Berti

 (Prof. Michael Thomas, Bacteriology): From Sequence to Structures: Mining Pseudomonas syringae for natural product.
-Andrew received his Pharmacy degree and is now a Research Specialist in the School of Pharmacy at UW Madison.
+Andrew received his Pharmacy degree as well and is now an Assistant Professor at Wayne State University.

 - Yolande Chan

 (Prof. Michael Thomas, Bacteriology): Formation and Incorporation of Two New Polyketide Synthase Extender Units.
 Yolande is a adjunct instructor at Edgewood College in Madison, WI.